kiba/Writings/fac/chp24_the_nox.md

 I decided that a super powerful race is worth the trouble since we might be able to no-sell or eliminate the Grimm if they can figure out what they are.
 A bunch of soulless monsters that prey on humans can't possibly be good, right?

-Despite their declared intention of studying the Grimm, we seemed to got sidetracked into a tour of a farm.
-My wife is also nowhere to be found, saying that she's on an important meeting.
+Despite their declared intention of studying the Grimm, we got sidetracked into a tour of a farm.
+My wife was also nowhere to be found, saying that she's in an important meeting.
 Damn it!
 Where are you?!
 Why did you desert me?

 Back to the factory tour, the Nox in their normal human disguise listened to a tour guide.
 The company who brought this property built an entire marine environment underground to grow seedweed and marine animals.
 Right beside us was a thin transparent wall which was keeping us dry and safe from the pool of water.

 It wasn't certainly my doing.
-The state was in the business of providing bland rations, security, and basic infrastructure, not cultivating tasty fishes.
+The state was in the business of providing bland rations, security, and basic infrastructure, not cultivating tasty marine animals for consumption.

 "It is impressive that such a young people such as your were able to build an entire system for growing food deep underground," Lya, the leader of the Nox delegates, said.
 I believe she is the Nox woman who appeared on Stargate-SG1, though my memory about the series was rather rusty.
 "Even if that is growing animals for food consumption."